 Statute of territorial entities adopted by the Order № 07-201/o (December 3, 2014) of the Director of State Fund, considers nondiscrimination attitude towards beneficiaries, also protection of beneficiaries from violence, discrimination and neglect in special articles of this statute.

-The rights determined by the Georgian Legislation is ensured by the Statute of the Fund as well regardless the race, color, sex, age, language, religion, political or other opinion, cultural or social origin, family, property, birth or other status, residence, state of health, disability, sexual orientation, gender identity and expression, political as well as any other sign.

 Paragraph 21 of the Human Rights National Action Plan (2014-2015) envisages working on the following labour rights-related issues: protection of human rights in accordance with the internationally recognized standards, which include the extension of labour law reform, implementation of the core conventions of International Labour Organization, effective implementation of the amendments to the Labour Code of Georgia and institutional reforms needed to protect workers’ rights, enhancement of international cooperation in the field of labour and employment.